kaaado/Task-Manager/README.md

      - Recive Emails.

 4. **Task Tracking**:
-   - Visual progress bar for each task (based on subtask completion).
+   - Visual progress bar for each task (based on task completion).
    - Percentage of completion displayed for each task.

 5. **Calendar View**: